-Indicates a hazardous situation, which, if not avoided, could result in death or serious injury.
+not avoided, could result in death or serious injury.

-Indicates a hazardous situation, which, if not avoided, may result in minor or moderate injury.
+avoided, may result in minor or moderate injury.

 Indicates a property damage message.

 The precautions listed in this manual and on your Nautique boat are not all-inclusive.
 If a procedure, method, tool, or part is not specifically recommended, you must satisfy yourself that it is safe for you and others, and that the boat will not be damaged or made unsafe as a result of your decision.
 REMEMBER - USE COMMON SENSE WHEN OPERATING YOUR BOAT!